TheComputeGuy/TheComputeGuy.github.io/content/about.md

 ---

-When I am not tinkering, you can find me skimming through Hacker News or my RSS feed, learning español *con Duolingo*, geeking about Formula 1 or aviation or die-cast cars, reading or listening to a detective story, hiking/exploring nature, or stargazing if it is a clear starry night.
+When I am not tinkering, you can find me skimming through Hacker News or my RSS feed, learning español *con Duolingo*, geeking about Formula 1 or aviation or die-cast cars, reading a detective story, hiking/exploring nature, or stargazing if it is a clear starry night.

 I am a keen proponent of privacy on the internet and the open web, and would love to contribute to these areas.